sameday-courier/woocommerce-plugin/readme.txt

 == Changelog ==

+= 1.7.7 =

+* Code refactor.
+Implement new mechanism for storing the locker option and open package option.
+Use session instead of form field.

 = 1.7.6 =

 * Code refactor.
 Rearrange the field for displaying the showing map button on the checkout page.